boxwise/boxtribute/docs/adr/adr_statviz_fe_sharing.md

 #### comments

 - lots of new complexity especially around storing, updating, deleting static data in the frontend.
-- in comparison to D, we the data is stored somewhere in the FE and we do not just directly pass it through an html file. --> probably a small cost increase since we will need more Bucket storage.
+- in comparison to D, the data is stored somewhere in the FE and we do not just directly pass it through an html file. --> probably a small cost increase since we will need more Bucket storage.

 ### F. LIVE and DYNAMIC iframe embed